 Rainwater Harvesting 101 Class

-The City of Santa Barbara and Sweetwater Collaborative are offering a basic class in Rainwater Harvesting.
-This class is a great way to get a strong overview of the concepts and possibilities for rainwater harvesting in the soil or tanks.
+The City of Santa Barbara and Sweetwater Collaborative are offering a basic class in Rainwater Harvesting on May 16th at the Westside Neighborhood Center Center, 423 W. Victoria Street.

-Rainwater Harvesting is especially beneficial in low rain years.
+Rainwater harvesting is the process of capturing rain and making the most of it as close as possible to where it falls.
 By harvesting rainwater on the land within the soil and vegetation, or in cisterns that will later irrigate the land, it is possible to control erosion, reduce flooding, and minimize water pollution.
-Rainwater harvesting can be done on any landscape--on residential, business, and community property.
-This class will begin with a Powerpoint presentation and the remainder of the time will be spent answering questions or providing additional information as time permits.
+This class will begin with an approximately 45 minute Powerpoint presentation and the remainder of the time will consist of individual questions or additional information presented by Sweetwater personnel.

 Event Details